Feral Cat Post-op Instructions

 Male cats can generally be released the afternoon following surgery (that is, the afternoon of the day you pick them up from The PAWS Clinic).
 In extreme cold or wet weather, please keep the cat additional nights if possible, until the weather clears, following the instructions below.

 Female cats should be kept at least 48 hours post-surgery (one more night after you pick them up from The PAWS Clinic) if at all possible.
+If the cat was pregnant, keeping her for 72 hours post-surgery is advantageous for her recovery.
 In extreme cold or wet weather, please keep the cat additional nights if possible.
 However, if clinic staff tells you that she was likely nursing kittens, you should release her immediately.
 She still will be able to nurse her kittens after surgery.

 Feral cats are easily stressed, and the experience of having surgery is very stressful.
 To minimize additional stress during recovery, make sure to follow these discharge instructions fully.